lee-dohm/hero-database/src/renderer/README.md

 ## What Goes Here

-Everything that runs in the renderer process that isn't specifically HERO System logic.
+Everything that runs in the renderer process that isn't specifically HERO System logic or models.

 ## What Doesn't Go Here